Goodnight, Punpun Review: Inio Asano’s Dark and Haunting Coming-of-Age Story

 Inio Asano

-Similarly to Watanabe, Haruki Murakami‘s Norwegian Wood protagonist, Punpun’s conflict between his need for Satchan, another girl he will meet further on, and his love for Aiko is a conflict between life and death.
-Through his conflicted feelings and his increasingly toxic relationships, Punpun explores a hidden side of being human that Asano brings up with abrupt sincerity.
+Like Watanabe in Haruki Murakami‘s Norwegian Wood, Punpun’s conflict between his need for Satchan, another girl he will meet later, and his love for Aiko is a conflict between life and death.
+Through his conflicted feelings and increasingly toxic relationships, Punpun explores a hidden side of being human that Asano brings to the fore with abrupt sincerity.

 Tag